Task force for inclusion of people with cognitive disabilities

 We are working to make accessibility guidelines that focus on cognitive disabilities.
 Guidelines that allow author to make their content usable by as many people as possible.
 It should include people with learning disabilities, problems reading, problem solving, attention span, short term memory loss (such as mild to moderate Alzheimer’s) and language disabilities.

-2. Collect as much relevant information as we can.
+Collect as much relevant information as we can.
 For example: Useful technologies; useful related work and specifications, research on helping people with cognitive disabilities.
 We will need to collect ideas, issues and risks that we need to address and mitigate.
-We will also collect user scenarios such as: Early stages of Alzheimer's, students with Learning Disabilities, adults with Learning Disabilities
+We will also collect user scenarios such as: Early stages of Alzheimer's, students with Learning Disabilities, adults

 We will reference all the information in one place for easy access.